MAR-salmon/Scripts/README.md

 # MAR-salmon GitHub

-This is the core collection of functions used for the assessment of ECB/SU Atlantic Salmon.
+This is the core collection of functions used for the assessment of MAR Atlantic Salmon.

 To install Git: https://git-scm.com/download/win